loedata/loedata/README.md

 - 👯 I’m looking to collaborate on health projects
 - 🤔 I’m looking for help with SQL requests
 - 💬 Ask me about botanic and ornithology :))
-- 📫 How to reach me: chrisrabenco@gmail.com
+- emoji How to reach me: chrisrabenco@gmail.com

 -->